 If to ask students what writing task they have to submit in every subject, they will definitely respond an argumentative essay.
 Professors desire to develop the power of persuasion in students, but we know for sure that not all of them are able to meet professor’s demands.
 Persuasion is a talent because one has to resort to different types of evidential support apart from the personal standpoints.
 If you need any assistance with persuasive writing, you can always surf the web and find helpful guidelines.

-The purpose of argumentative essays is to convince the reader that your standpoint is the most accurate and he/she must accept it.
 According modern writing standards, students in persuasive writing are required to define, explain, support, and advance their claims with the help of reasoning and appeal to emotions.
 All arguments should be clear, concise; otherwise, the reader will find it challenging to accept your point.
 If you want to submit a successful argumentative essay, you should focus on a strong thesis statement and topic sentences, clear evidence, and be able to disprove the counter argument.

 Thesis statement is usually placed as the last sentence of your introduction.
 It is the core of your essay, but it should include no more than 1-2 sentences.
 If you want to catch attention of your reader, do not go around the bush and state the exact point you want to share.
 Your argumentation should be based on thesis statement only.
 Going off track will never bring you positive results.
 You can always check examples of argumentative essays online to see how a real thesis statement looks like.

 If you do not know which details to include in your thesis statement, you can write some questions about the purpose of writing, main arguments, etc. They will guide you into thesis statement writing.
 However, the best beginning would be the creation of an outline.
 This small sketch of your future paper can be very helpful if you do not want to overlook some basic details.

 How to Write an Argumentative Essay Step by Step